 The CLOOS portfolio comprises simple, compact systems as well as complex, chained systems with automated workpiece identification and loading and unloading processes.
-"From the welding technology, robot mechanics and controller to positioners, software and sensors – CLOOS supplies everything from a single source," says Thomas.
+"From the welding technology, robot mechanics and controller to positioners, software and sensors – CLOOS supplies everything from a single source," said Thomas.

-Connected welding technology At the EuroBLECH, CLOOS will present for the first time the new gateway which enables the customer to manage data according to his requirement.
+Connected welding technology At the EuroBLECH, CLOOS presented for the first time the new gateway which enables the customer to manage data according to his requirement.
 This complete information and communication tool centrally records and processes all data.
 The user-specific display of information allows a detailed visualisation, evaluation and further treatment of the collected data.
 The new system consists of both the system-near hardware and various software modules.
-As first step, CLOOS will present the "System Efficiency" module at the exhibition.
+As first step, CLOOS presented the "System Efficiency" module at the exhibition.
 With this module, users can illustrate the performance and the efficiency of their robot systems, localise shortages and increase the efficiency.
 With QINEO Data Manager, Process Data Monitoring and RoboPlan CLOOS offers further innovative software solutions for the different requirements of connected production.
-Other highlights are the new QIROX Operating System (QOS) with the new QIROX Technology Interface (QTI) and the new QIROX QWP operating software.
+Other highlights were the new QIROX Operating System (QOS) with the new QIROX Technology Interface (QTI) and the new QIROX QWP operating software.
 They offer an even more user-friendly, intuitive operation, a considerable reduction of the programming times and a very dynamic movement of robots for efficient welding.

-Live demonstrations During live-demonstrations of manual welding trade visitors can experience the wide model range of the CLOOS welding power sources from entry to premium.
-The focus is on the QINEO NexT.
+Live demonstrations During live-demonstrations of manual welding trade visitors could experience the wide model range of the CLOOS welding power sources from entry to premium.
+The focus was on the QINEO NexT.
 The new hightech inverter welding power source convinces by excellent arc characteristics for highest welding quality.
 The modular design allows many applications from the basic welding machine for manual welding to the multiprocess welding machine for automated robot welding.

-Numerous welding processes Furthermore, CLOOS will show new and proven welding processes for maximum productivity and quality.
-"No matter if thick or thin, steel or aluminium, manual or automated – here you find the right welding process for every product requirement," emphasises Thomas.
-CLOOS will present MoTion Weld, a new process family for automated MIG/MAG welding.
+Numerous welding processes Furthermore, CLOOS showed new and proven welding processes for maximum productivity and quality.
+"No matter if thick or thin, steel or aluminium, manual or automated – here you find the right welding process for every product requirement," emphasised Thomas.
+CLOOS presented MoTion Weld, a new process family for automated MIG/MAG welding.
 Here welding processes in the short arc range are combined with a mechanical system which draws the wire back and forward at a high frequency.
 At MoTion Control Weld (MCW) the short-circuit process Control Weld is combined with a reversible wire electrode.
 MoTion Vari Weld (MVV) is another hybrid arc with reversible wire electrode.
 Due to the low heat input into the workpiece and the minimised spatter formation at high welding speeds the stable welding processes are particularly suitable for thin plate applications.

 CLOOS at EuroBLECH 2018: Hall 13, booth E49